bassdman/vue-feature-toggle/README.md

 [![npm downloads](https://img.shields.io/github/license/mashape/apistatus.svg)](https://www.npmjs.com/package/vue-feature-toggle)

 ## Attention
 Vue-Feature-Toggle v.
-1.x.beta uses the feature-toggle-api.
+1.x.x-alpha implements the [feature-toggle-api](https://www.npmjs.com/package/feature-toggle-api).

-The usage shouldn't change at all and you have ways more possibilietes then before.
+The usage doesn't change at all and you have ways more possibilities in comparison to version 0.2.1.
-But there can still be some bugs.
+If you find some bugs, please contact me.

 If you want a stable version, use v.
 0.2.1 instead (which doesn't use the feature-toggle-api).

 ## Install